CoolNeon/elinux-tcl/README.txt

 The code compiles with the gcc compiler available on each platform.
 Note that you must include the math library ( -lm ) when compiling because the gamma correction subroutine makes use of it.
 Feel free to look at the included Makefile for information about compiling the code.
+You must compile the following files along with your source code:

+tclled.h - The library header file.
+tclled.c - The library source code.

 ADDITIONAL RESOURCES